Cedrick Wilson Jr.: New Orleans Saints

 On March 15, 2024, Wilson signed a two-year contract with the New Orleans Saints.
 In Week 7 against the Denver Broncos, Wilson was on the receiving end of Jake Haener's first career touchdown pass.
 In Week 15 against the Washington Commanders, Wilson was part of a trick play that saw him throw a 21-yard touchdown pass to Alvin Kamara.
 He finished the year having played in 15 games (4 starts) for the Saints, in which he recorded 20 receptions for 211 yards and the lone touchdown from Haener.

 On August 27, 2025, Wilson was released by the Saints and re-signed to the practice squad.
 On September 18, he was waived by New Orleans.
 Wilson re-signed with the Saints' practice squad on September 22.

 Miami Dolphins (second stint)

-On October 1, 2025, Wilson was signed by the Miami Dolphins off of the Saints practice squad.
+On October 1, 2025, Wilson was signed by the Miami Dolphins off of the Saints' practice squad.
+He was acquired to improve the wide receiver depth, after Tyreek Hill suffered a season-ending left knee injury.
+He appeared in 10 games with 5 starts, posting 5 receptions for 44 yards, while failing to record more than one catch in any contest.
+He was not re-signed after the season.

+Detroit Lions

+On May 20, 2026, Wilson signed with the Detroit Lions.
+On August 24, Wilson was placed on injured reserve and was released two days later.